C4813/EVE-Mineral-Compare-WordPress-Shortcode/README.md

   Simulate trades between hubs, applying skill and standing-based fee reductions, volume limits, and a minimum margin filter.

 - **No-Undock Trade Simulation**
-  See the margin percentage for buying from buy and selling to sell within the same trade hubs.
+  See the margin percentage for buying from buy and selling to sell within the same trade hub.

 - **Off-Hub Margin Calculation**
   Enter custom brokerage fees / sales tax and buy/sell values for minerals to see the margin.
 This is useful for buying low outside of a trade hub and selling high elsewhere/at a trade hub.